Lamaun/dockerRAM/README.md

 After a reboot you only need ```dockerRAM``` or if you want to go back to a different version of your docker installation use the git first.

+# Troubleshoot
+Issues I had at some point:
+- ubuntu image got updated, somehow broke apt in the containers i had saved. -> rebuild after dockerNEW
+- snap installed a new version of its core (Two files match core_* in /var/lib/snapd/snaps/) -> rm the one with the smaller number